nuodb/nuodb-helm-charts/stable/admin/README.md

 # NuoDB Admin Helm Chart

 This chart starts a NuoDB admin deployment on a Kubernetes cluster using the Helm package manager.
+An the NuoDB Admin domain must be running before attempting to start a NuoDB database.

 ## Command